sumanmukherjee03/practice-and-katas/k8s/istio/04-circuit-breaking/README.md

 ```

 On turning the mTLS to strict mode, now all the curl reuqests will be failing because on the client side it is not going through the proxy.

+Ofcourse this is mutual TLS, so, a pod with proxy if makes a call to a pod without a proxy running in some other namespace
+will also fail to make a http call if the mTLS mode is strict